ctz/ctz.github.com/_posts/2014-06-28-monetise-iot-through-power-markets.md

 title: "How to monetise the IoT through energy markets"
 subtitle: "where HFT and IoT meet on the other side"
 category:
-published: false
+published: true
 tags: [iot, abuse, business]
 ---
 Let's assume for a moment you are an IoT company like Nest, with control[^1] of a chunk of devices which use up energy.
-The more energy at your behest, the better: HVAC, refridgerators and electric heating are excellent choices.
+The more energy at your behest, the better: HVAC, refrigerators and electric heating are excellent choices.

 Your business model is probably a mix of hardware sales and cloud services.
 But you're missing a trick: you should also capitalise on your extant control of energy demand.
 Here's how: